JoeyCRTecher/todo/README.md

 ### Viewing Tasks
 - Navigate to "View Tasks" in the sidebar
 - Tasks are displayed in expandable sections, sorted by score and due date
+- Use the status filters to show/hide different task statuses (including expired tasks)
 - View summary statistics at the bottom

 ### Adding Tasks